EmixamPP/linux-enable-ir-emitter/.github/ISSUE_TEMPLATE/does-not-work-at-boot.md

 ---
-name: Does not work at boot
+name: Emitter does not work after successful configuration
 about: Discribe your situation in order to get help
 title: ''
 labels: ''